-Don’t worry!
-We were only painting a picture for effect.
-The Goodnite works with all sleep positions, so it doesn’t actually matter if you sleep on your back, side or stomach.
+Don't worry!
+I was only painting a picture for effect.
+The Goodnite works with all sleep positions, so it doesn't actually matter if you sleep on your back, side or stomach.
 The pillow will still inflate when it detects snoring, and the app will still analyze and record your nighttime noises.

 - Is it quiet?

 Yes.
 The inflation process is almost completely soundless, and the app won't make any noise at all.
 You won't have to worry about beeps or alarms trying to get your attention at 3AM.

 This can be a problem with other anti-snoring pillows that use microphones to detect huffing and puffing, but the Goodnite is a little more advanced.
 Thanks to its sensors, it can detect vibrations as well as noise, so it has the ability to filter out things like pets, fans and air conditioners.
 It will only respond to your snoring and not to ambient noises around the room.